Michel Clouscard: The contradiction of libertarian liberalism: the crisis, return of the repressed

 Michel Clouscard denounced this drift of the market economy at a time when the cycle of alternating recession and recovery introduced unemployment and austerity as a structural horizon for workers, and in particular for the working class, and thus allowed a part of the "over-numbered" and weakened working class to find an outlet in the leisure industry and the "prostitutional economy".
 In 1983, Clouscard finished Le Capitalisme de la séduction :

 "The crisis will reveal the deep nature of this system: austerity (economic repression on the workers, essentially the working class) has as its corollary not only the maintenance, but the expansion of "libertarian" social-democratic consumption.
-It was in the midst of this crisis that the ideology of the computerization of society in the service of conviviality was born.
+It was in the midst of this crisis that the ideology of the computerisation of society in the service of conviviality was born.
 As austerity worsens, the turnover of the leisure, tourism and pleasure industry increases.
 The two seem to be in direct opposite correlation.
 Social democratic "libertarian" enjoyment has as its requirements: productivism, inflation, unemployment, etc.'"